opendistro-for-elasticsearch/sql/docs/user/dql/basics.rst

 Example 4: Selecting Distinct Fields
 ------------------------------------

 ``DISTINCT`` is useful when you want to de-duplicate and get unique field value.
-You can also provide one or more field names.
+You can provide one or more field names.

 SQL query::